-This section contains a summary of research, no more than 400 words (in English).
-Abstracts follow with a maximum of five (5) keywords (keywords) to make it easy to compose an article index.
+This section contains a summary of the research, no more than 400 words (presented in English).
+Abstract followed by a maximum of five (5) keywords (keywords) to facilitate the preparation of the index of articles.

-This section describes the back of research, problem formulation, statement of purpose and (if deemed necessary) the organization of article writing.
+This section describes the background of research, problem formulation, statement of purpose and (if deemed necessary) the organization of article writing.

 c.
 Theoretical framework and hypothesis development

-Describes a theoretical approach based on literature review which is the logical basis for developing hypotheses or the proportions of research and research models.
+Describes a theoretical framework based on literature review which is the logical basis for developing hypotheses or the proportions of research and research models.

 d.
 Research methods